UNIT 1: DATA IN THE ARTS AND HUMANITIES

 Lab:

--Working on our own blogs
+-Working on building our course sites

 -pushing material to them using Github Desktop